Black Spot Algae

-As a rule, it is very uncommon for black spot algae to form in a fibreglass pools.
-This is because black spot cannot attach in fibreglass pools because the surface of the pool is so smooth.
+As a rule, it is very uncommon for black spot algae to form in fibreglass pools.
+This is because it cannot attach in fibreglass pools because the surface of the pool is so smooth.
 For this reason, black spot is not able to get properly embedded in your pool.
 Because of this, it cannot grow in the pool.
-Remember, the black spots may look exactly like black spot algae but most times it is not an algae that you are seeing but mineral staining.
+Remember, the spots may look exactly like black spot algae but most times it is not an algae that you are seeing but mineral staining.

 Metal stains often look like black spot algae